flowerchecker/kindwise-api-client/README.md

 # default image size is 1500px, can be turned off by setting max_image_size to None
 # be aware that our API has limit 25Mpx(e.g. 5000px x 5000px)
 max_image_size = 1500
+# you can specify into what depth should be the plant classified
+# you can choose from ClassificationLevel.SPECIES, ClassificationLevel.GENUS, ClassificationLevel.ALL
+# default is ClassificationLevel.SPECIES
+classification_level = ClassificationLevel.SPECIES
+# in case you want to merge results for different taxon levels yourself, you can set classification_raw=True
+# be aware that the result will be in type kindwise.models.RawPlantIdentification
+classification_raw = False
+# if our api will be ahead of this sdk and you do not want to wait for update,
+# you can specify extra_get_params or extra_post_params
+extra_get_params = None  # default
+extra_post_params = None  # default
 identification: PlantIdentification = api.identify(
     images,
     details=details,